 Though serotonin is typically recognized as a brain chemical, the majority of this neurotransmitter is produced in our digestive tract.
-Serotonin exerts powerful influence over mood, emotions, memory, cravings (especially for carbohydrates), self-esteem, pain tolerance, sleep habits, appetite, digestion and body temperature regulation.
+Serotonin exerts powerful influence over mood, emotions, memory, cravings (especially for carbohydrates), pain sensation, sleep habits, appetite, digestion and body-temperature regulation.
 It is often thought of as our “happy hormone,” especially because its production increases when we’re exposed to natural sunlight.
-And let’s face it, after months of being stuck indoors, most Canadians are battling low serotonin levels come springtime.
+And let’s face it, after months of being stuck indoors, most Canadians are battling low serotonin levels.

 Production of serotonin is closely linked to the availability of vitamin B6 and the amino acid tryptophan.
-If our diet lacks sufficient protein and vitamins, we run a greater risk of serotonin deficiency.
-We may experience a dip in serotonin in relation to physiological causes, dieting, low protein intake, digestive disorders and also stress, since high levels of the stress hormone cortisol rob us of serotonin.
-When we measure our current lifestyle against all the elements necessary for the body’s natural production of serotonin, the wide-ranging epidemic of low serotonin is certainly not surprising.
-Add in chronic stress and out-of-control multitasking — two of the main causes of serotonin depletion — and it’s no wonder many of us suffer from depleted serotonin.
+If our diet lacks sufficient vitamins, we run a greater risk of serotonin deficiency.
+We may experience a dip in serotonin in relation to physiological causes, digestive disorders and also stress, since high levels of the stress hormone cortisol rob us of serotonin.
+When we measure our current lifestyle against all the elements necessary for the body’s natural production of serotonin, add in chronic stress — one of the main causes of serotonin depletion — it’s no wonder many of us suffer from depleted serotonin.

 This herb has been proven effective for easing mild to moderate depression.
 It appears to work as a natural SSRI (selective serotonin re-uptake inhibitor) by preventing the breakdown of serotonin in the brain.

-Naturally present in many foods, inositol improves the activity of serotonin in the brain.
-As a supplement, it’s an excellent choice for alleviating anxiety and depression and supporting nervous system health.
+Naturally present in many foods, some studies have shown that inositol improves the activity of serotonin in the brain.
+As a supplement, it may be effective in alleviating anxiety and depression and supporting nervous system health.
 I use it in powdered form and add it to my daily smoothie or a glass of water before bed.
 Inositol is very effective for calming the nervous system when mixed with magnesium.

 There’s a pretty good reason that Canadians love their patios – after being stuck inside all winter, we can hardly wait to get some fresh air and sunlight.
-Heading into the sunshine, even on a cool day, is the quickest way to boost your mood (and burn some belly fat).
-If you do this first thing in the morning on an empty stomach you will not only burn 20 percent more calories, you’ll jumpstart your mood for the entire day.
+Heading into the sunshine, even on a cool day, is the quickest way to boost your mood.

-Bottom line: Start with 2-3 short walks first thing in the morning and work your way up to doing it daily (when weather and schedule permit).
+Start with two to three short walks first thing in the morning and work your way up to doing it daily (when weather and schedule permit).

-What helps boost your mood after a long winter?
+What helps boost your mood during a long winter?
 Let us know in the comments section at the bottom of the page.